kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 title: Dispersion as a Hedge Against Bond Selloff?
 ---

-# Dispersion as a Hedge Against Bond Selloff?

 ## Conjecture
 When bonds selloff, investors should expect a wave of equity dispersion and subdued index volatility.